boldbi/boldbi-docker/README.md

      -d syncfusion/boldbi:4.2.69
 ```

-Bold BI accepts the following  environment variables from command line.
+Bold BI accepts the following environment variables from the command line.
 | Name                          | Description   |
 | -------------                 | ------------- |
 | `APP_URL`                     | Domain or IP address with http/https protocol.<br/>For example, <br/>`http://<public_DNS_address>`<br/>`http://<public_ip_address>` <br/><br/>The default APP_URL is `http://localhost`<br/><br/> <b>Note:</b><br/>•	If you are using the IP address for the Base URL, make sure you are using the public IP of the machine instead of internal IP or local IP address.
 Applications can communicate with each other using the public IP alone.
 Host machine IP will not be accessible inside the application container.<br/>•	You can provide the HTTP or HTTPS scheme for APP_BASE_URL value.<br/>• Please refer to this section for [SSL Termination](docs/SSL-Termination).|